 "I...Promise…" she said, and with that, she took in her final breath.

 And then the eerie silence of death filled the apartment.

-All Claire remembered after were the endless tears, the nurse lady from the apartment next door shaking her head, trying to comfort the young, confused girl.
-Then came the social workers, the endless days in the orphanage, the birth certificate…and then, him.
-The man who had ruthlessly tricked and charmed simple minded Sophia Evans—Melthore Aerovl.
+All Claire remembered after those words were the endless tears.
+The nurse lady from the apartment above shaking her head, trying to comfort the young, confused girl.
+Then came the social workers.
+The endless days in the orphanage.
+The birth certificate…and then, him.
+The man who had ruthlessly charmed, tricked, and somehow won the heart of classic minded Sophia Evans—Melthore Aerovl.

-Her father was a harsh and immoral man, who always seemed to be involved in some sort of affair.
-Even now she could hear a woman's giggle and moans echoing through the empty halls.
-Locked away in the attic soon after she had arrived, Claire was attention deprived, almost starving, and not even able to get out of the house to go to school.
-She didn't remember what she had done to Melthore to be treated so crudely.
+The father she knew now was a harsh and immoral man, who always seemed to be involved in some sort of affair.
+Even now, stuck in her attic room, she could hear a woman's giggle and moans echoing through the empty halls of his run down bungalow.
+Locked away in the attic almost four months after she had arrived, Claire was sad.
+She was lonely.
+She was almost starving, attention deprived; neglected.
+And she was always so cold…

-With a huff, she pulled the covers over her fragile form, trying to gain as much warmth as she possibly could from the threadbare sheets, curling her body up and burrowing into the hard mattress.
-As all these thoughts of school, her mother, her cruel father, the stupid attic and the cold swirled around her uncertain head, she found herself falling into a deep, restless sleep…
+With a huff, she pulled the covers over her fragile form, trying to gain as much warmth as she possibly could from the threadbare sheets.
+Curling her body up, she burrowed into the hard mattress, trying fruitlessly to get comfortable.
+As all these thoughts of school, her mother, her cruel father, the stupid attic and the cold swirled around her uncertain head, she drifted off into a restless sleep.

 She saw herself behind bars.
 She was screaming, crying, yelling for help, she wanted to get out, and she wanted freedom...

 Her father was standing outside the cell; smiling...watching her tortured state was like pleasure for the sick, twisted man.
 Claire screamed louder...

 Then her mother appeared—the graceful walk and the black flowing hair surrounding her heart-shaped face as she walked towards Claire, Sophia's round violet eyes filled with light...